Chinmay-Cyber/Description/README.md

 ## 💭 Quote

-> *"Building intelligent systems that solve real-world problems through AI."*
+> *"Turning ideas into intelligent solutions through AI, one project at a time."*